-The owner should become familiar with the layout of the water and waste systems by walking through the boat with the diagrams provided in this manual.
+The owner should become familiar with the layout of the water and waste sys-

+The owner should inspect the condition of fuel lines for cracks or leaks.
+A primary source of fuel-related problems is water in the system.
+The owner should use only well maintained fueling facilities and make sure fuel fill caps are tightly secured after filling.
+Check and maintain tems by walking through the boat with the diagrams provided in this manual.
 It is especially important that the owner knows all the thru-hull valve locations and inspects for leaks frequently.
 Refer to plumbing diagrams in Specifications and Technical section of this manual.